 The Queensland Dog Offensive Group (QDOG) is a committee that provides advice to the Department of Agriculture and Fisheries (DAF) on the best strategic direction to take in wild dog management.

 QDOG is committed to working together will all levels of government, industry, community groups and landholders to identify key strategies and techniques in wild dog control.

-QDOG is leading the development of a new Queensland Wild Dog Management Strategy.
+QDOG recently led the development of the Queensland Wild Dog Management Strategy 2021-2026.